Threshold for the expected measure of the convex hull of random points with independent coordinates: Introduction

 and the lower threshold

 Then, we say that $\{\mu_n\}_{n=1}^{\infty }$ exhibits a sharp threshold if

 as $n\to\infty $, for any fixed $\delta\in \left(0,\tfrac{1}{2}\right)$.

 A threshold of this form was first established in the classical work of Dyer, F\"{u}redi and McDiarmid \cite{DFM} for the case of the uniform measure $\mu$ on $[-1,1]$.
 We apply the general approach that was proposed in \cite{BGP-threshold} and obtain an affirmative answer for a general even probability measure $\mu$ on ${\mathbb R}$ that satisfies some additional assumptions, which we briefly explain (see Section~\ref{section:background} for more details).
-Let be the right endpoint of the support of $\mu $ and set $I=(-x^{\ast},x^{\ast})$.
+We assume that $\mu$ is non-degenerate, i.e. ${\rm Var}(X)>0$.
+Let be the right endpoint of the support of $\mu $ and set $I_{\mu}=(-x^{\ast},x^{\ast})$.
+Note that since $\mu$ is non-degenerate and even, we have that $x^{\ast}>0$.
 Let denote the moment generating function of $X,$ and let $\Lambda_{\mu}(t):=\ln g(t)$ be its logarithmic moment generating function.
 By H\"{o}lder's inequality, $\Lambda_{\mu} $ is a convex function on ${\mathbb R}$.
-Consider the Legendre transform $\Lambda_{\mu}^{\ast}:I\to {\mathbb R}$ of $\Lambda_{\mu}$; this is the function
+Consider the Legendre transform $\Lambda_{\mu}^{\ast}:I_{\mu}\to {\mathbb R}$ of $\Lambda_{\mu}$; this is the function